UoB-COMSM0166/2025-group-11a/assignments/week01/Readme.md

 ### **Game Mechanics**

 #### **1. Game Objectives**
-- Players must **defend a base, path, or strategic point** by placing towers along enemy routes.
+- Players must defend a base, path, or strategic point by placing towers along enemy routes.
-- Enemies **spawn in waves**, gradually increasing in difficulty.
+- Enemies spawn in waves, gradually increasing in difficulty.
-- Some TD games feature **boss waves**, which introduce powerful enemies with special abilities.
+- Some TD games feature boss waves, which introduce powerful enemies with special abilities.
-- Players earn resources by defeating enemies, which can be used to **build and upgrade towers**.
+- Players earn resources by defeating enemies, which can be used to build and upgrade towers.
-- Victory conditions may include **surviving a set number of waves**, **defeating a final boss**, or **protecting key objectives** for a duration.
+- Victory conditions may include surviving a set number of waves, defeating a final boss, or protecting key objectives for a duration.

----

 #### **2. Tower Types and Abilities**
-1. **Basic Attack Towers**
+- **Basic Attack Towers**
   - **Single-Target Tower** – Deals consistent damage to one enemy at a time (e.g., an archer tower).
   - **Splash Damage Tower** – AOE (area of effect) damage, useful against grouped enemies (e.g., cannons, fireball turrets).
   - **Fast-Firing Tower** – Rapid attacks with lower damage per shot (e.g., machine gun turrets, rapid-fire bows).

-2. **Support Towers**
+- **Support Towers**
   - **Slow Tower** – Reduces enemy speed with ice, mud, or other effects.
   - **Debuff Tower** – Weakens enemies by reducing armor, attack power, or movement speed.
   - **Healing Tower** – Restores HP to other towers or friendly units.
   - **Buff Tower** – Increases attack power, range, or speed of nearby towers.

-3. **Special Towers**
+- **Special Towers**
   - **Sniper Tower** – Long-range, high-damage attacks against single enemies.
   - **Trap Tower** – Lays mines, spikes, or explosives that trigger when enemies step on them.
   - **Summoner Tower** – Spawns minions to fight enemies directly.
   - **Ultimate Tower** – Expensive, high-damage towers with powerful effects.

----

 #### **3. Enemy Types**
-1. **Basic Enemies** – Weak, numerous units that test basic defenses.
+- **Basic Enemies** – Weak, numerous units that test basic defenses.
-2. **Fast Enemies** – Move quickly, making them difficult to hit with slow-firing towers.
+- **Fast Enemies** – Move quickly, making them difficult to hit with slow-firing towers.
-3. **Armored Enemies** – High defense, requiring armor-piercing or magic-based attacks.
+- **Armored Enemies** – High defense, requiring armor-piercing or magic-based attacks.
-4. **Flying Enemies** – Can bypass certain towers, requiring anti-air defenses.
+- **Flying Enemies** – Can bypass certain towers, requiring anti-air defenses.
-5. **Swarm Enemies** – Large groups of weaker enemies that can overwhelm defenses.
+- **Swarm Enemies** – Large groups of weaker enemies that can overwhelm defenses.
-6. **Regenerating Enemies** – Slowly regain health over time, requiring burst damage.
+- **Regenerating Enemies** – Slowly regain health over time, requiring burst damage.
-7. **Teleporting Enemies** – Can blink past towers or temporarily become invulnerable.
+- **Teleporting Enemies** – Can blink past towers or temporarily become invulnerable.
-8. **Boss Enemies** – Large, powerful foes with unique abilities, such as summoning minions or disabling towers.
+- **Boss Enemies** – Large, powerful foes with unique abilities, such as summoning minions or disabling towers.

----

 #### **4. Level Design**
 - **Fixed Path Levels** – Enemies follow a predetermined route, and players place towers along the path.
 - **Open Field Levels** – Players create their own maze of towers to guide enemies.
 - **Multi-Path Levels** – Enemies have multiple routes, requiring a spread-out defense.
-- **Dynamic Environments** – Some levels have **shifting paths, destructible obstacles, or weather effects**.
+- **Dynamic Environments** – Some levels have shifting paths, destructible obstacles, or weather effects.
-- **Interactive Elements** – Players can activate **bridges, doors, or traps** to manipulate enemy movement.
+- **Interactive Elements** – Players can activate bridges, doors, or traps to manipulate enemy movement.

----

 #### **5. Resource Management**
 - **Gold or Mana** – Earned by defeating enemies and used to build or upgrade towers.
 - **Upgrade System** – Towers can be improved to increase damage, range, speed, or gain new abilities.
 - **Limited Building Slots** – Some games restrict the number of towers, forcing careful planning.
-- **Special Abilities** – Players may have **spells or abilities** (e.g., meteor strikes, freeze waves, reinforcements).
+- **Special Abilities** – Players may have spells or abilities (e.g., meteor strikes, freeze waves, reinforcements).

----

 #### **6. Game Difficulty and Challenges**
 - **Progressive Difficulty** – Later waves introduce stronger and smarter enemies.